TitoGrine/LAIG_Project/README.md

  - [ ] Scene traversal with tranformations and display
  - [ ] Ensure inheritance
  - [ ] Apply lighting, materials and textures
+ - [ ] Apply length S and length T to objects

 #### Testing:
  - [ ] XML parser